Multi Role Vehicle – Protected (MRV-P)

 The expected entry into service was 2019, an estimated value of between £170m and £200m, with initially expected quantities being 150 TCV and 80 FPBFA, potentially rising to 300 each.

-The MoD also issued a separate requirement for 27 Light Protected Mobility Recovery (LPMR) vehicle, required to tow 10 tonnes and lift 4.
+The MoD also issued a separate requirement for 27 Light Protected Mobility Recovery (LPMR) vehicles, required to tow 10 tonnes and lift 4.
 Despite being a separate requirement and not explicitly connected to MRV-P, the headline mobility and protection specifications were the same.

 In mid-2016, the MoD revealed that it would be acquiring MRV-P in a number of packages;